L-Sherry/Localize-me/Documentation.md

   A value of e.g. `{'en_US': 'German', 'de_DE': 'Deutsch', 'fr_FR': 'Allemand'}`
-  means that if the game is currently in English (`en_US` locale), then 'German' will be used, but if the game uses the `de_DE` locale, then 'Deutsch' will be displayed.
+  means that if the game is currently in English (`en_US` locale), then 'German' will be used, but if the game uses the `de_DE` locale, then 'Deutsch' will be displayed, likewise, `Allemand` is displayed if the `fr_FR` locale is used.

   If the language of the game is not in this object, then the default is to display the name of the language in the language itself.
-So if you are e.g. defining the `nl_NL` locale, then `language` should at a minimum contain the `nl_NL` field.
+So if you are e.g. defining the `nl_NL` locale, then `language` must at a minimum contain the `nl_NL` field.

 - `map_file` (Mandatory!)
 (String or AsyncFunction): Specifies a map file URL or function.
 See the *Map File* section for details.
 - `url_prefix` (String): Prefix every URL found in the map file by this.
 Using something based on `document.currentScript.src` is advisable.
+Note that the map file URL is not prefixed with this value.
   See the *Map file* for details.
 - `from_locale` (String): The language where you translated the text from.
-  This is used in various places and is strongly recommended, if not mandatory in some cases.
+  This is used in various places and is strongly recommended, if not mandatory in most cases.
   See *Translations* for details.

 - `missing_cb` (Function): Localize-Me calls this callback when it finds a text